Bio Art Gone Awry

 The world is a parable–the habitation of symbols–the phantoms of spiritual things immortal shown in material shape.” ~ Sheridan Le Fanu

-A light spilled out from the direction of the kitchen, beyond the dining room.
+Light spilled out from the direction of the kitchen, beyond the dining room.
 It lit the debris like a German Expressionist movie set.
 The pile of shattered glass and splintered wood that now lay on the floor below looked disturbingly similar to many of the rehashed conceptual pieces so common in galleries and museums.

 Albeit briefly, I entertained the thought of entering the rubble in an art contest.
 It was certainly better than some of my earlier work.
 But the sound of shuffling and the clang of metal in the kitchen brought my attention back to the threat at hand.

-Suddenly, from the archway a large shadow loomed over the debris like a Banksy figure.
+Suddenly, from the archway, a large shadow loomed over the debris like a Banksy figure.
 Only better.
 From the dining room came a low throaty moan and the thump of heavy footsteps.
 Overcome with horror, I froze in place.
 The unthinkable had finally occurred.

 As the ghastly shape drew closer, I braced myself for the dread that was about to overcome me.
 The hulking creature lurched forward into view.
 I nearly collapsed at the sight.
 Sensing my presence, it looked up at me with glowing, bloodshot eyes that reminded me of an elderly Bette Davis.